-- a) being involved in the decision-taking of the audited entity and the provision of the services referred to in points (d) (e) and (g) of paragraph 1 shall be considered as affecting such independence in all cases and be incapable of mitigation by any safeguards. - b) The provision of the services referred to in points [...] other than (d) (e) and (g) of paragraph 1 shall be presumed to affect such independence and therefore to require safeguards to mitigate the threats caused thereby.

-- 4. [...] - 5. [...]
-The Commission shall be empowered to adopt delegated acts in accordance with Article 68 identifying the criteria to be applied when adapting the list of non-audit services referred to in paragraph 1 of this Article. - 6.
-The Commission shall be empowered to adopt implementing acts identifying those non-audit services which, after applying the criteria identified in accordance with paragraph 5, it considers as potentially affecting the independence of statutory auditors and audit firms.
+- a) being involved in the decision-taking of the audited entity and the provision of the services referred to in points (d) (e) and (g) of paragraph 1 shall be considered as affecting such independence in all cases and be incapable of mitigation by any safeguards. - b) The provision of the services referred to in points other than (d) (e) and (g) of paragraph 1 shall be presumed to affect such independence and therefore to require safeguards to mitigate the threats caused thereby. - 4. [deleted] - 5.
+The Commission shall be empowered to adopt delegated acts in accordance with Article 68 [...] for the purpose of adapting the list of non-audit services referred to in paragraph 1 of this Article.
+When using such powers, the Commission shall take into account developments in auditing and the audit profession. - 6. [...]